How to beat Trump? Dems divided as he rams race onto ballot | New Country 923

 Massachusetts Sen. Elizabeth Warren left no doubt about her position: “#IStandWithIlhan against attacks from this racist president,” she tweeted.

-New Jersey Sen. Cory Booker, the only African-American man running for president, condemned Trump’s attacks on the squad, but also sought to distance himself from Ocasio-Cortez’s description of immigrant detention centers along the southern border as “concentration camps.”
+New Jersey Sen. Cory Booker, who is black, condemned Trump’s attacks on the squad but also sought to distance himself from Ocasio-Cortez’s description of immigrant detention centers along the southern border as “concentration camps.”

 “I would not choose that, because you start to begin to create historical comparisons that I do not think are constructive,” he said.
 “But (the spirit is) pointing out the outrageous assault on humanity that’s going on within our own borders .
 It’s an assault on the humanity of all of us.”